aschultzen/master_thesis/README.md

 The address *10.1.1.60* is to one of the NTP servers at Justervesenet.

-The NTP config file at */etc/ntp.conf* was changed to the following:
+The NTP config file at */etc/ntp.conf* was changed:

+	server 10.1.1.60 minpoll 10 iburst
+	fudge 127.0.0.1 stratum 10

+After the config was changed, the *ntpd* service was restarted to apply the changes done in the config file:

+	sudo /etc/init.d/ntp restart